Date: Apr-May 2002

 Cooking Corks & Mead “Demustified”: Wine Wizard

-MEMBERS ONLYQI’ve been brewing beer for about 10 years, so I’m pretty well acquainted with the cleaning process.
-This is my third year making wine, and I recently received some corking advice that cost me about 55 bottles of red and white Zinfandel.
-I had been boiling my corks and that seemed to be working well.
+QI’ve been brewing beer for about 10 years, so I’m pretty well acquainted with the cleaning process.
+This is my third year making wine, and I recently received some corking advice that

 Planting Dormant Grapevines